Pascal and Fermat, the Fathers of Probability Theory

 The videos below explain Pascal, Fermat, and finally the problem of points, over which probability theory was first developed by Pascal and Fermat.

 Making Probability Mathematical | Infinite Series.

-FACT: Pascal was notably only 16 when he and Fermat discovered the fundamental theories related to probability and odds.
-Later in life his famous philosophical concept “pascal’s wager” (the argument that it is in one’s own best interest to behave as if God exists since the possibility of eternal punishment in hell outweighs any advantage of believing otherwise) plays off his work in probability.
+FACT: Pascal was was born in 1623 and died in 1662.
+He was known for his contributions to mathematics and the physical sciences in his 20s and early 30s.
+Later in his 30s he however he did some well known philosophical works, for example “pascal’s wager.”
+His famous philosophical concept “pascal’s wager” (the argument that it is in one’s own best interest to behave as if God exists since the possibility of eternal punishment in hell outweighs any advantage of believing otherwise) actually plays off his work in probability.

 PHILOSOPHY – Blaise Pascal.
 Pascal revolutionized mathematics in his early years, then moved on to science where he dabbled in gambling again by inventing the Roulette wheel while exploring perpetual motion.
 He then mostly gave up on math and science to become one of history’s most famous philosophers in the ripe old age of twenty-something (26 if the above video is correct) after a spiritual experience.
 Pascal had poor health, especially in his late teens and 20s.
 He died just two months after his 39th birthday.